longhornopen/longhornopen.github.io/index.md

 # Projects

 {% capture chatter_desc %}
 <p>Chatter is a free discussion-board tool.
-Students can talk in free-form threaded discussions, moderated by a teacher or a TA.
-Install in your course to access the beta version.</p>
+Students can talk in free-form threaded discussions, moderated by a teacher or a TA.</p>
 <p>Chatter plugs into your Learning Management System as an LTI app.</p>
 {% endcapture %}
 {% include homepage_product_bar.html